 3.2 BENEFICIAL ARTHROPODS AND FOREST SOIL MICRO FAUNA

 Soil is considered to be the spontaneous and natural living medium housing different numbers of organisms, soil arthropods are one among them.
 There has been a close association between the plant, soil and the adjacent microorganism since the plant life originated in this mother earth.
 Almost one fourth of the terrestrial land spaces is covered by Grasslands.
 The mixtures of crops and trees which has the capability to fix the nitrogen is common in agroforestry system.
-Generally, most of the living forms remain in the top soil layer[Figure 6].Enedaphon is referred as the organic layer where the organism inhabits.
+Generally, most of the living forms remain in the top soil layer[Figure 6].
+An edaphon is referred as the organic layer where the organism inhabits.
 The permanent inhabitants of the soil are Geobionts whereas geophile is considered to be the one which complete a part of their life stages in soil.
 Generally, orders like Coleoptera, Diptera, Thysanoptera and Heteroptera represent the following group.
 Further the geophiles are divided into active and inactive ones.
-The Microarthropods works as supporters in different ecosystem services such as Nutrient cycling and even soil formation[Figure 4 and 5] [3].
+The Microarthropods work as supporters in different ecosystem services such as nutrient cycling and even soil formation[Figure 4 and 5] [3].

-Figure 4: 0.5% Of Total Soil Volume Is Occupied by t he Soil Organisms
+Figure 4: 0.5% of Total Soil Volume is Occupied by t he Soil Organisms

-Figure 5: Living Content Of 1g Forest Soil
+Figure 5: Living Content of 1g Forest Soil

 Figure 6 : Classification of Soil Arthropods on the basis of their presence in soil